Question 5: What am I doing now to build my audience?

 2. Have I thought about building my audience now, while I’m still finishing my manuscript?

 For a free copy of this e-book and for some extra help on keeping your book on track and making it a success just complete the form below.

-We’ll never SPAM you and we’ll always work to provide excellent advice for making your book and your writing career a success.
+We respect your privacy and we’ll always work to provide excellent tips and advice for making your book and your writing career a success.